This investment insight explains the origins of digital currency and explores its potential as an asset.

-The world of digital currency is an unabashed phenomenon, yet largely a mystery to some— indeed incomprehensible to many—due to its labyrinthine structure.
+Digital coins.
+Electronic money.
+Cryptocurrency.
+By any name, the world of digital currency is an unabashed phenomenon, yet largely a mystery to some—indeed incomprehensible to many—due to its labyrinthine structure.
 In an effort to provide an understanding of this enigmatic space, this paper will focus on the digital currency world through the lens of bitcoin—the first, best-known, and most dominant cryptocurrency by market capitalization, which created the foundation on which other cryptocurrencies were built.

 Before we can explore where bitcoin stands currently and whether it should have a place in an investment portfolio looking to preserve wealth for the long term, let’s take a look at its beginnings and how it works.